Skip to main content

 1

-Your C-Corporation needs its own bank account - completely separate from personal accounts and the 401(k) plan trust.
+Your C-Corporation’s business bank account should remain completely separate from personal accounts and the 401(k) plan trust.
 This separation is critical for compliance.

 2